Ecwid/ecwid-api-docs/README.md

 # Changelog

+## June 11, 2018

+Added information about product's taxes in Ecwid REST API.

+Get and update all enabled manual taxes for product, or learn the default tax rate that Ecwid includes in product price for default store location.
+[Learn more](https://developers.ecwid.com/api-documentation/products)

 ## June 5, 2018

 Added optional parameter to Storefront JS API method `Ecwid.openPage` - `'page'`.
 It allows you to open any page in the results for `category` and `search` page types.
 [Learn more](https://developers.ecwid.com/api-documentation/open-page-in-storefront)